Tarzan & Jane

-Tarzan & Jane is a 2002 American animated adventure comedy film produced by Walt Disney Television Animation, Released on July 23, 2002, it is a direct-to-video sequel to the Disney's 1999 animated feature Tarzan, and uses three then-unaired episodes of the film's corresponding television series, The Legend of Tarzan.
-Tarzan II, a followup to the original film, was released in 2005.
+Tarzan & Jane is a 2002 American animated adventure film produced by Walt Disney Television Animation.
+Released on July 23, 2002, it is a direct-to-video spin-off of Disney's 1999 animated feature film Tarzan, and uses three then-unaired episodes of the film's corresponding television series, The Legend of Tarzan.
+Tarzan II, a prequel to both films, was released in 2005.
 The film is set one year after the events of the first film and Tarzan and Jane are married.

 With the exceptions of Erik Von Detten and Jason Marsden as Flynt and Mungo respectively, none of the actors from the original film reprised their roles.

-This film was dedicated to storyboard artist John Miller, who died before the film was released.

 Plot

-The film makes use of a frame tale to present three self-contained "episodes" via flashback.
+One year after the events of the original film, this film makes use of a frame tale to present three self-contained "episodes" via flashback.
 Jane and Tarzan's first wedding anniversary has arrived, and Jane is trying to find a suitable present for her husband, with the help of the elephant Tantor and the gorilla Terk.

 When a party is suggested, the trio remembers the disaster that occurred when three of Jane's friends arrived to rescue her, as they mistakenly believed Jane was being held captive in the jungle.
 After learning the truth, they decide to stay for a visit.
-Jane organizes an English-style picnic for her friends, but Tarzan refuses to join them after believing Jane was embarrassed by his savage habits.
-The picnic is interrupted when two panthers, Nuru and Sheeta attack Jane and her friends, forcing them to flee into the deeper regions of the jungle.
-As Jane taught her friends a few survival techniques, they are once again ambushed by the panthers, only to be saved when Tarzan rushes in.
+Jane organizes an English-style picnic for her friends, but Tarzan refuses to join them after believing Jane is embarrassed by his savage habits.
+The picnic is interrupted when two panthers, Nuru and Sheeta, attack Jane and her friends, forcing them to flee into the deeper regions of the jungle.
+As Jane teaches her friends a few survival techniques, they are once again ambushed by the panthers, only to be saved when Tarzan rushes in.
 When Jane and her friends leave the next day, they thank her for the adventure and say they hope to come back soon.

 Back to the present day, Jane ponders over the idea of expensive gifts, particularly jewelry, prompting Terk to remind her of the time Tarzan tried to get her a diamond.
-Tarzan had led two men, Johannes Niels and Merkus to a nearby volcano containing a diamond mine and in return, they would give him one of the diamonds to give to Jane, only for them to turn on him once inside, wanting to take all the diamonds for themselves.
+Tarzan had led two men, Johannes Niels and Merkus, to a nearby volcano containing a diamond mine, and in return, they would give him one of the diamonds to give to Jane, only for them to turn on him once inside, wanting to take all the diamonds for themselves.
 The volcano then erupted with Tarzan, Jane, and Professor Porter trapped inside, though they managed to escape before the lava flows reached them.
 Tarzan then rescued Johannes and Merkus, only for them to lose their diamonds in the process.
 They are arrested after this and taken back to England.